 ” …When the building is finished,…I worry that it is some kind of bizarre thing… I want to crawl under the blankets.
 When i saw Bilbao for the first time, I said,” oh my God, what have I done to these people?”
 I think that is a problem, but for better or worse, that is who I am.” – Frank Gehry

 In one bright afternoon at the edge of nervion river.
-My mind is wondering, i worked for Norman Foster in foster and partners few years ago And had Learnt much from him and his firm.
-He is truly master in neo Modernist approach, a god of life, an apollo, he has been my favorite architect who I was quite keen to learn from in his office.
+My mind is wondering, Norman Foster is truly master in neo Modernist approach, a god of life, an apollo, he has been my favorite architect who I was quite keen to learn from in his office.
 The label God of Life, Apollo was stated by Chris Abel.
-I was sure that it is truly a must do principle of doing architecture, I still believe I learned so much from the past experience.
-He is still one hero and master of fundamentals that i love most who like what Oscar Niemeyer said about him in his talk with Oscar Niemeyer.
+I was sure that Norman’s principle was truly a must do principle of doing architecture, Norman Foster is still one hero and master of fundamentals that i love most who like what Oscar Niemeyer said about him in his talk with Oscar Niemeyer.